 - Food and Nutrition Unit – Facebook

 - Expanded Food and Nutrition Education Program – Facebook

 Texas A&M AgriLife Extension Service’s Food and Nutrition Unit provides resources on various nutrition and food safety topics.
 Our food and nutrition infographics (informational graphics) provide a new, fresh, and visual way to learn about current nutrition topics.
 Check back regularly for new infographics.

-Texas A&M AgriLife Extension provides equal opportunities in its programs and employment to all persons, regardless of race, color, sex, religion, national origin, disability, age, genetic information, veteran status, sexual orientation, or gender identity.
+The members of Texas A&M AgriLife will provide equal opportunities in programs and activities, education, and employment to all persons regardless of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation, gender identity, or gender expression.